RazerMS/SDK-RazerMS_PHP/README.md

 This will return a new Transaction object, which you can use to generate a payment form or redirect the user to the RMS hosted payment page.

-When the transaction is complete, RMS will send a callback to your server to notify you of the transaction status.
-You can handle this callback by defining a callback URL in your RMS account dashboard and adding the following code to your callback script:
+When the transaction is complete, RMS will send a notification to your server to notify you of the transaction status.
+You can handle this notification by defining a notification URL in your RMS account dashboard and adding the following code to your notification script:

 ```php